CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

   - Lookup table CRUD operation endpoints
 - Centralize user management
 - Revoke access if a secret is compromised
-- Audit which clients are accessing which resources
+- Easily audit which clients are accessing which resources
 - Fine-tune access control for specific clients
 - Unify authn/authz approach for all microservices
 - Allow clients the ability to self-service to ease client onboarding